avaframe/QGisAF/README.md

 ### For development:

-it is possible to install qgis in a conda enviroment: conda install qgis --channel conda-forge
+it is possible to install qgis in a conda environment: conda install qgis --channel conda-forge

 for the pb_tool